rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.

-3) build the infrastructure in Azure, apply the template in Terraform
+(3) Build the infrastructure in Azure, apply the template in Terraform
 $ terraform apply

 Output: